How To Use Instagram For B2B Lead Generation

 A. Use Instagram Lead Generation Ads

-To start using Instagram lead generation ads have these two things handy.
+To start using Instagram, and lead generation ads, have these two things handy.
 The first?
 A Facebook page and second an Instagram business profile.
-Connect these together and voila— the next time you go to your Facebook ads manager you’ll see an option that lets you build out your ad for Instagram.
+Connect these, and voila— the next time you go to your Facebook ads manager, you’ll see an option that lets you build out your ad for Instagram.

 - Define your audience.